chun-eric/okinawamee/README.md

 ### Step 5 - Component Design

 - Home Page:
+  Add Header and Navigation (on all pages )
   Add a Banner component (e.g., "Shop Our Latest Shoes").
   Add a Product Category Section (links to different categories).